The Governors are actively involved in every aspect of the school.

 - Jennifer is a former Wellington pupil, parent to former and current pupils and her mother was a teacher here too!
 We find out more about her connections with the school in the Winter 2018 edition of The Turret.
 Read it here.

 - Jennifer is a Consultant in the pharmaceutical industry.

-My mum was a teacher at Wellington in the 1950s, I was a pupil from nursery to S6 (1969 –1982) and my two children are also Wellington educated – my son, Richie, is still here.
+My mum was a teacher at Wellington in the 1950s, I was a pupil from nursery to S6 (1969 –1982) and my two children are were also Wellington Educated.

 I have many fond memories of my time at Wellington and this long involvement with the school made me feel that I perhaps had something to offer in return!